HTMLephants/HTMLephants.github.io/README.md

 ### "Normalized Burn Ratio severity map of Llano CR308 Fire"

-### "Some sort of webmap that employs planet basemaps and task specific"
+### "Some sort of webmap that employs planet basemaps and task specific(needs to use ArcGIS)"